-The Health System helps San Mateo County residents live longer and better lives.
+Health helps San Mateo County residents live longer and better lives.

 Department Headline Measures

-Percent of San Mateo County 7th Graders Meeting Physical Fitness Standards is Meeting Target
+Percent of San Mateo County 7th Graders Meeting 6 out of 6 Physical Fitness Standards Meeting Target

 Life Expectancy by Race and Ethnicity